 Stop 20: Hernshead Rocks

 Just south of the Oak Bridge you will see some pathways on the left hand side.
-Follow this pathway that will take you closer to the Lake to the Hernshead Rocks.
+Follow this pathway that will take you closer to the Lake to the Hernshead Rocks (one of the top Central Park rocks spots).

 As you walk along this secondary pathway you will soon be welcomed to the Hernshead Rocks.
 There is a pathway that circles the rocks and gets you safely to the other side.
 Here you will find one of the best skyline views of Manhattan.